Radrakin/www.unnamed.group/src/vuepress/docs/the-unit/unit-organisation.md

 Furthermore while pursuing the objective, the Team Lead must keep several things in check:

-1. Spacing - The Team Lead must ensure that enough spacing is made between members of the team.
+1. **Spacing** - The Team Lead must ensure that enough spacing is made between members of the team.
 This will increase the chances of a member surviving should the team be attacked.

-2. Blobbing - The Team Lead must ensure that no members are grouping together regardless of the situation, be it Urban or Trench warfare.
+2. **Blobbing** - The Team Lead must ensure that no members are grouping together regardless of the situation, be it Urban or Trench warfare.
 If you, as a team leader don't want to lead soldiers with no limbs, ensure that this doesn't happen.

-3. Guns Are Up - During combat its a given that some members will go down.
+3. **Guns Up** - During combat it's a given that some members will go down.
 Call it out on the radio and have a team member attempt to take care of the wounded soldier.
 However if you as a team are still under fire, do not have or let any soldier within your team take care of the wounded.
 Keep their guns up and firing, call out the wounded on 31 - The Section Medic will then take care of the rest.

-4. Buddy Teams - One of the Golden Rules of UAG.
+4. **Buddy Teams** - One of the Golden Rules of UAG.
 When separating someone from the team, ensure that they have another member within your team with them to ensure that they survive any encounter and you recieve comms if one of them goes down.

 ### 4d.
 Initiative